AirBP refuelling a Boeing 747 carrying the prototype spaceshuttle 'Enterprise'

 That same year the British government sold the last of the shares it held in BP.
 Fully privatized and in a period of intense self-scrutiny, BP accelerated its sell-off of businesses – minerals, nutrition – that weren’t core to what the company had always done well: find, refine, transport and sell fuel.

-In the late 1990s, with stiff competition in the energy industry setting off a string of prominent mergers, BP and Amoco joined to form BP Amoco.
+New chief executive John Browne led a series of mergers and acquisitions that created a global ‘supermajor’.
+BP and Amoco joined to form BP Amoco.
 Then ARCO, BP’s old rival on the North Slope of Alaska, joined the portfolio.
 Later, Castrol’s motor oils and Aral’s distinctive European operation would also join the group.

 BP had found a new momentum.